kimanthijona/kimanthijona/README.md

 # 💫 About Me:

-My name is Jonathan Kimanthi, and I am an AI enthusiast passionate about Python and Data Science.
+My name is Jonathan Kimanthi, and I am an AI enthusiast passionate about Python and Data Science!

 Currently, I am working on building credit scoring models, data analytics products, and AI-powered solutions to serve the unbanked and underserved populations in Ethiopia.

 Recently, I developed a data analytics tool to visualize and report key metrics related to farmers' activities in the Amhara, Sidama, and Tigray regions of Ethiopia, based on data from the company’s e-voucher system.
 Check it out here.